Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER-V2.md

 We define Fermat APPs as end user APPs running on top of the Fermat Framework.
 These APPs are in fact a set of reusable components, one of them being the user interface.

 Fermat APPs are not downloaded by end users from the Apple APP Store or Google Play Store.
-The only thing downloaded from there is Fermat itself.
+The only thing downloaded from those stores is Fermat itself.
 Fermat APPs are an integral part of the Fermat system and they do not need to be downloaded.
-On the other side the resources these APPs uses (images, sound and video files, language packages, etc.) they do need to be downloaded upon request of the end user.
+On the other side the resources these APPs uses (images, sound and video files, language packages, etc.) do need to be downloaded upon the request of the end user.

 That means that we need a special Fermat APP to give the end user the illusion they are downloading and installing a Fermat APP.
 We call this Fermat APP the _Fermat APP Store_.
 So no APP on this store catalog is really downloaded, what is really happening is that they are activated and the Framework makes them visible, because the pre-installed components are already there.
 Besides that, resource files do need to be downloaded.
 The _Fermat APP Store_ will try to download those resources from other peers and if it is not possible it will go to a centralized place to find the seeds.

 Up to this point Fermat is a Framework that extends the OS capabilities enabling it to run Fermat APPs, which in turn are very similar to mobile APPs from then end users point of view, but underneath the skin they are a set of components interacting between each other.
-Probably a few of them were built for an specific Fermat APP while the rest are part of a pool or reusable components that increases each time a new Fermat APP is added to the system.
+Probably a few of them were built for an specific Fermat APP while the rest are part of a pool of reusable components that increases each time a new Fermat APP is added to the system.

 ##### Multi-Layer Design Pattern